patrikerdes/dps/README.md

 mpd = dps / 1000000 * (24 * 60 * 60)
 dps = mpd * 1000000 / (24 * 60 * 60)

+### How to install

+1. Download your choice of [release of dps](https://github.com/patrikerdes/dps/releases) for your operating system (Windows, OS X or Linux)
+2. Unzip

 ### How to run